 respectively.\footnote{In \citetalias{Sassano_et_al_2023}, the authors also explored the radiative efficiency parametrization proposed by \citet{Jiang_et_al_2014}.}

-In this work, we adopt a BH spin which is held constant for the entire simulation.
-While this choice is not fully physical, simulations that self‑consistently evolve the BH angular momentum over a timescale comparable to ours \citep[][]{Kao_et_al_2025} show that the spin parameter changes only modestly -- even in the presence of substantial gas inflow and SE accretion.
-However, we explore two limiting cases -- a rapidly rotating BH ($a = 0.99$) and a non‑rotating one ($a = 0$) -- to bracket the plausible range of radiative efficiencies and quantify the impact of the spin on our results (see Sec.~\ref{subsec:ic}).
+In this work, we adopted a BH spin that is held constant for the entire simulation.
+While this choice is not fully physical, simulations that self-consistently evolve the BH angular momentum over a timescale comparable to ours show that the spin parameter changes only modestly -- even in the presence of substantial gas inflow and SE accretion \citep[see e.g. the gas-disc misaligned simulations in][]{Kao_et_al_2025}.
+However, we explore two limiting cases -- a rapidly rotating BH ($a = 0.99$) and a non-rotating one ($a = 0$) -- to bracket the plausible range of radiative efficiencies and quantify the impact of the spin on our results (see Sec.~\ref{subsec:ic}).

 For this work, we have substantially modified and improved the version of \textsc{Gasoline2} adopted in \citetalias{Sassano_et_al_2023}, which contained some inconsistencies in the BH prescription.
 All details of these improvements are provided in Appendix~\ref{sec:code_improvements}.